albelax/StableFluids/README.md

 My approach similar to [test driven development](https://en.wikipedia.org/wiki/Test-driven_development), I would write the test before implementing new components, once implemented, tested against the original solver, and made sure the test passed I would benchmark that component.

+## The GPU Solver

+### Structure
+The solver inherits from Solver.h, in the common folder, the class is defined in the [GpuSolver.h](https://github.com/albelax/StableFluids/blob/master/solver_gpu/include/GpuSolver.h) and the class is implemented in [GpuSolver.cu](https://github.com/albelax/StableFluids/blob/master/solver_gpu/cudasrc/GpuSolver.cu), which looks like a normal c++ class, however all the functionalities are implemented in [GPUSolverKernels.cu] (https://github.com/albelax/StableFluids/blob/master/solver_gpu/cudasrc/GpuSolverKernels.cu), this meant that I could write cuda kernels and wrap them up in methods of a class, allowing me to take advantage of CUDA's performance while keeping a high level interface.

+### Future Improvements

+## Results